Frequently Asked Questions

 What is the processing time?

-Which mixing devices are suitable?
+Which mixing equipment is suitable?

-Is Thermozell suitable as impact sound insulation?
+Is Thermozell suitable for impact sound insulation?

-How to lay tiles/flooring on Thermozell?
+How do I lay tiles or floor coverings on Thermozell?

 Sustainability